projectriff-demo/demo/README.md

 ./riff-demo-install.sh --node-port
 ```

-### Add ingress rule for istio-ingressgateway for a local cluster
+### Add ingress rule for Contour for a local cluster

-On local clusters that don't provide support for `LoadBalancer` services we need to add an ingress rule to redirect to the `istio-ingressgateway`.
+On local clusters that don't provide support for `LoadBalancer` services we need to add an ingress rule to redirect to the `envoy-external`.

 For Docker Desktop or Minikube run: